hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

 + IndexedDB and transaltion model
   + IndexedDB built on a transactional database model
   + operations in IndexedDB $\to$ operated in the context of a transaction
-  + IndexedDB API provideing lots of objects represting indexes, tables, cursors, etc.
+  + IndexedDB API providing lots of objects representing indexes, tables, cursors, etc.
   + API tied to a particular transaction
   + unable to execute commands or open cursors outside a transaction
   + transaction committed automatically, unable to committ manually
-  + useful when considering what might happen if a user opened two of the web app in two different tabs simultaneously
+  + useful when considering what might happen if a user opened two of the web apps in two different tabs simultaneously

 + Typical syntax of a transaction
   + open a transaction for reading and writing  on the DB "customer": `var transaction = db.transaction("customers", "readwrite");`